 If your credit score ranges between 300 – 549, you’re considered to have very poor credit and probably won’t be able to get a loan.

 Having good credit can have a big impact on your financial life.
 It can affect things like where you live, what you can purchase and what you’ll pay for certain items.
-In other words, if you want to borrow money at the lowest rates available and be able to afford living in your desired area, you’ll want to ensure you have a good credit score
+In other words, if you want to borrow money at the lowest rates available and be able to afford living in your desired area, you’ll want to ensure you have a good credit score.

-Credit scores also help lenders establish the terms of a loan in addition to the interest rate.
+You'll likely need a decent credit score to buy a house, since credit scores also help lenders establish the terms of a loan in addition to the interest rate.
 If you’re seen as a high-risk borrower – aka you have a low credit score – the lender will charge you a higher interest rate to act as a layer of protection.
 Or you may need to put down collateral so that if you miss a payment, the lender can recuperate any loss by seizing the asset or through the higher rate.